eldaroid/CS193P-Stanford-iOS-lectures/Lecture 6 - Multitouch/Part 1 - Gestures.md

 You can add as many gesture recognizers as you want.

 You can also add the gesture recognizer to the storyboard directly using the interface builder.
 This can be useful for simple gestures.

+Ask View to recognize this with calling  addGestureRocognizer.
+When a gesture starts to happen, a handler's gonna get called.
+So each concrete subclass provides special methods for handling that type of gesture.

 ## Gesture Methods and States